maybebyte/anthesis/how-to-find-the-best-software-for-you.md

   efforts are being made to create robust, reliable software.

 - When was the project first started?
-Repositories that have been active for a while may be less likely to suddenly disappear.
+Repositories that have been active for a while may be more likely to stick around.

 - What different types of activity are happening and how recently have they occurred?
 These are ways to see if a project is still being